On Decomposability of Virtual Artin Groups: Infinity-connection and indecomposability

 Let $G$ be group that acts without inversion on a tree $T$.
 An element $h\in G$ is said to be \textit{hyperbolic} if for all $x\in V(T)$, $hx\neq x$.
 Observe that there is a natural distance $d:V(T)\times V(T)\longrightarrow \mathbb{N}$ on $T$, where each edge has length 1, and the distance between two vertices $x$ and $y$ in $V(T)$ is the length of the unique geodesic in $T$ joining $x$ and $y$.
 If $h\in G$ is a hyperbolic element, we define the following objects:

 Let $\Lm_h$ be the full subgraph of $T$ spanned by $\M_h$.
 The following result, originally due to Tits, can be found in \cite[Proposition 24]{Serre}.
-It provides a characterization of the set $\Lm_h$ for each $h$ hyperbolic element. \begin{prop}[Proposition 3.2 in \cite{Tits1970}] Let $G$ be a group acting without inversion on a tree $T$, and let $h\in G$ be a hyperbolic element.
-Then $\Lm_h$ is a straight path, and $h$ acts on it as a translation of amplitude $\lambda_h$. \end{prop} Actually, as we can see in \cite[Proposition 25]{Serre}, the fact of acting as a translation on an invariant straight path characterizes the hyperbolic elements. \begin{prop}\cite[Proposition 25]{Serre} Let $G$ be a group acting without inversion on a tree $T$, and let $h$ be an element of $G$.
-Then $h$ is hyperbolic if and only if there is a straight path $\Lm$ in $T$, stable under $h$, on which $h$ acts as a translation of non-zero amplitude. \end{prop} The implication that does not coincide with Proposition \ref{linehyper} is a consequence of the study of the fixed points of an automorphism of a tree (see \cite[Section 6.4]{Serre} for more details).\\ \\ This characterization of hyperbolic elements is particularly useful for computing centralizers in a group acting (without inversion) on a tree. \begin{lem} Let $G$ be a group acting without inversion on a tree $T$, and let $h\in G$ be a hyperbolic element.
-If $g\in Z_{G}(h)$, then $g$ leaves the straight path $\Lm_h$ invariant. \end{lem} \begin{proof} Suppose that $g\in Z_{G}(h)$, meaning $gh=hg$.
-Now, take a vertex $x$ in $V(\Lm_h)=\M_h$, and compute $d(gx, hgx)$.
-Due to the commutation, the previous expression equals $d(gx,ghx)$, but since $g$ acts on $T$ as an isometry, we have $d(gx,ghx)=d(x,hx)=\lambda_h$.
-Hence, for all $x\in V(\Lm_h)$, we find that $gx\in V(\Lm_h)$, thus $g$ stabilizes the line $\Lm_h$. \end{proof} We will apply this result with $G$ an amalgamated product of groups and $T$ a specific tree.
+It provides a characterization of the set $\Lm_h$ for each $h$ hyperbolic element. \\ When $L$ is a graph, we will say that $L$ is a \textit{line} if all of its vertices have valence 2, namely if its geometric realization is homeomorphic to $\mathbb R$. \begin{prop}[Proposition 3.2 in \cite{Tits1970}] Let $G$ be a group acting without inversion on a tree $T$, and let $h\in G$ be a hyperbolic element.
+Then $\Lm_h$ is a line, and $h$ acts on it as a translation of amplitude $\lambda_h$. \end{prop} Actually, as we can see in \cite[Proposition 25]{Serre}, the fact of acting as a translation on an invariant line characterizes the hyperbolic elements. \begin{prop}\cite[Proposition 25]{Serre} Let $G$ be a group acting without inversion on a tree $T$, and let $h$ be an element of $G$.
+Then $h$ is hyperbolic if and only if there is a line $\Lm$ in $T$, stable under $h$, on which $h$ acts as a translation of non-zero amplitude. \end{prop} The implication that does not coincide with Proposition \ref{linehyper} is a consequence of the study of the fixed points of an automorphism of a tree (see \cite[Section 6.4]{Serre} for more details). \begin{nt} Given $G$ a group acting without inversion on a tree $T$ and $h \in G$ a hyperbolic element, the line $\mathrm{L}_h$ described above will be called \textit{axis of the element} $h$. \end{nt} This characterization of hyperbolic elements is particularly useful for computing centralizers in a group acting (without inversion) on a tree. \begin{lem} Let $G$ be a group acting without inversion on a tree $T$, and let $h\in G$ be a hyperbolic element.
+If $g\in Z_{G}(h)$, then $g$ leaves the axis $\Lm_h$ invariant. \end{lem} \begin{proof} Suppose that $g\in Z_{G}(h)$, meaning $ghg^{-1}=h$ and then that $\mathrm{L}_h=\mathrm{L}_{ghg^{-1}}$.
+Since $\mathrm{L}_{ghg^{-1}}=g(\mathrm{L}_{h})$, we can conclude that $\mathrm{L}_{h}=g(\mathrm{L}_{h})$. \end{proof} We will apply this result with $G$ an amalgamated product of groups and $T$ a specific tree.
 For an in-depth treatment of amalgams, see the references by Serre \cite{Serre} and Baumslag \cite{Baums93}.
 Here, we simply recall the fundamental structural results about amalgamated products.